dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 dashmate installation
 ---------------------

-Dashmate is a universal tool designed to help you set up and run Dash masternodes in a containerized environment.
+Dashmate is a universal tool designed to help you set up and run Dash nodes in a containerized environment.
 Dashmate is based on Docker technology and features an interactive setup command and the ability to manage multiple node configs and multiple networks.
 It handles the installation of Dash Core, as well as all dependencies and supporting services.
 Full dashmate documentation is available `here
 <https://github.com/dashpay/platform/tree/master/packages/dashmate#readme>`__.

+:hoverxref:`Install dashmate <dashmate-full-install>`

 Open PuTTY or a console again and connect using the username and password you just created for your new, non-root user.
 Begin by installing dashmate